pedroenriquedev/budgetApp/README.md

 ## About

 Initially, this was a code along project from Jonas Schmedtmann's course "The Complete Javascript Course: From Zero To Expert" on Udemy.
-After finished, I took the opportunity to add features and a create new design into the code base.
+After finished, I took the opportunity to add features and implement a new design into the code base.

 ## Implemented features